-Hosting a recruitment event that targets these individuals will create a more inclusive recruiting environment and allow your team to tap into a highly talented pool of individuals who may need a little brushing up to re-start their careers.
+Recruiting event ideas that target these individuals create a more inclusive recruiting environment and allow your team to tap into a highly talented pool of individuals who may need a little brushing up to restart their careers.

 One company’s layoff is another company’s new hire.
-That may sound grim, but if a company is downsizing, that’s bad news for everyone involved, and your opportunities could offer a silver lining.
+That may sound grim, but if a company is downsizing, that’s bad news for everyone involved, and your hiring event ideas could offer a silver lining.

 Take advantage of this difficult situation and partner with such companies to host an informational session or hiring booth.
 The company will be relieved to know some of their great employees are able to move on with a relatively short and simple career change and employees will appreciate the opportunity to adopt a new role in a time of turmoil.

 Who doesn’t love a little friendly competition?
-Top candidates especially love the opportunity to prove their skills and ‘wow’ employers beyond their resumes.
-No matter the role, there are a variety of recruitment competition events directed at bringing out the best talent.
+Top candidates especially love the opportunity to prove their skills and impress employers.
+No matter the role, there are a variety of recruitment event ideas directed at bringing out the best talent through competition.

 Ogilvy’s “Search for the World’s Greatest Salesperson ” asked sales candidates to submit a video of themselves selling a brick.
 You’ll notice that this event is not in-person, and you’re right.
 Not all recruitment events need to be in a physical location, and this is a perfect example of a digital recruitment event.

-Here are a few examples of organizations utilizing hackathons for innovation and recruiting:
+Here are a few examples of organizations utilizing hackathon hiring event ideas for innovation and recruiting:

-Tribehacks is an event hosted by William and Mary college to bring students together to learn about and participate in coding challenges.
-It’s main focus is not to help students find jobs, but to innovate, and it’s sponsored by some big name companies.
+Cypher (formerly known as TribeHacks) is an event hosted by William & Mary college to bring students together to learn about and participate in coding challenges.
+Its main focus is not to help students find jobs, but to innovate, and it’s sponsored by some big name companies.

 While this event is already organized by the school, it may be worth creating a hackathon or challenge of your own, like Jaguar Land Rover’s “Next Generation Recruitment” challenge that tasked engineers with cracking an error in their app’s coding.

 Whether you’re hiring a large number of positions nationwide or a few remote roles, you can host a national hiring day event.
 It’s a great recruitment marketing campaign to share across social channels and people are keen to partake in a national event.
-Keep in mind that not all recruitment events need to be in-person, but if you’re a brick and mortar kind of company, in-person events make sense.
+Keep in mind that not all recruitment event ideas need to be in-person, but if you’re a brick-and-mortar kind of company, in-person events make sense.

-Lowes recently hosted a National Hiring Day to hire 50,000 store associates across the nation.
-Between 10am and 7pm candidates had the opportunity to talk with employees about the open roles and apply for a role with the chance of receiving an offer on the same day.
-To boost the event, they shared content and videos across major platforms with employee testimonials and information on the open jobs.
+Lowes hosted its first National Hiring Day event back in 2018 to fill 53,000 openings.
+Candidates had the opportunity to talk with employees about open roles and apply for a role with the chance of receiving an offer on the same day.
+To boost the now annual event, Lowes shared content and videos across major platforms with employee testimonials and information on open jobs.

-Also, keep in mind that hiring events are great for companies looking to hire temp, seasonal or part-time work, whether that be during a holiday season, like Macy’s National Hiring Event or to complete a large project in a short period of time.
+Hiring events are also great for companies looking to hire temp, seasonal or part-time workers — like Macy’s National Hiring Event.